 Snap beans are one of the joys of the summer vegetable garden and one of the easiest crops to grow.
 They thrive in garden beds and containers reliably producing a heavy crop of tender pods.
 That said, it’s not uncommon to see green bean leaves turning yellow.
 There are many potential reasons for yellowing leaves including drought, infertile soil, inadequate light, and plant diseases like blight.
 Below you’ll learn 7 reasons for green bean leaves turning yellow and what you can do to promote healthy growth from your bush and pole bean plants.

 What are green beans?

 Snap beans, also known as green beans or string beans, are a warm season vegetable and planted in late spring once the risk of frost has passed.
 There are two main types of beans, bush and pole.
-Bush beans form compact plants and pole beans vining plants that can grow 8 to 10 feet long and should be supported on a trellis or other structure.
+Bush beans form compact plants and pole beans vining plants that can grow 8 to 10 feet long and should be supported on a trellis or other vertical climbing structure.
 Snap beans don’t just produce green pods.
 There are varieties that yield yellow, purple, red, or even bi-colored pods, making it easy to grow a rainbow of beans in your vegetable garden.